-Counselling, Coaching & Mentoring BA (Hons) introduces students to the theoretical approaches encompassed by counselling, coaching and mentoring.
-This programme develops professional skills by incorporating 120 hours of placement activity across the three years of study.
+Counselling, Coaching & Mentoring BA (Hons) introduces students to the theory and practice of these three dynamic helping activities.
+This programme develops professional skills by including placement activity in every year of study.

 - UCAS course code

 - Course fees

 - 2018 - 2019: Home & EU students: £9,250 per annum, International (non EU) students: £12,500 per annum